 - 1. Patients will gain access to safe and timely critical care services when they need it. - 2.
 Critical care units will have designated plans to handle minor, moderate and major surges. - 3.
 Hospitals will have established plans to manage minor, moderate and major surge events.
-Having pre-established plans will identify gaps and areas for improvement in existing processes.
+Having preestablished plans will identify gaps and areas for improvement in existing processes.
 Establishment of a prepared system will also ensure appropriate and efficient use of resources in the event of a surge. - 4.
-The LHINs will have established organized, systematic surge capacity plans that will enable coordinated efforts across boundaries to ensure timely access to care. - 5.
-CCSO and MOHLTC will be prepared for the growing need for critical care services in the province.
+OH regions will have established organized, systematic surge capacity plans that will enable coordinated efforts across boundaries to ensure timely access to care. - 5.
+CCSO and MOH will be prepared and respond to the growing need for critical care services in the province.